 If you are a victim of dating violence, domestic violence, sexual assault, or stalking-whether the offense occurred on or off campus-there are multiple resources available to you.
 The following explains what you should do and includes a list of these resources.
-Dating violence, domestic violence, sexual assault, and stalking are criminal acts and you are not responsible for another's act that violates your freedom.
-Being a victim of sexual harassment is never a violation of the Honor Code.
+Dating violence, domestic violence, sexual assault, and stalking are criminal acts that are prohibited by the university.
+You are NOT responsible for another's act that violates your freedom.
+Being a victim of sexual harassment is NEVER a violation of the Honor Code.
 Dating violence, domestic violence, sexual assault, and stalking are all violations of the law and BYU's Sexual Harassment Policy.

 Victims can receive assistance confidentially by contacting the Title IX Office.
 The Title IX Office can also help provide written information to victims of sexual assault, dating violence, domestic violence, and stalking detailing the victims rights, available resources, and university accommodations.
 The university will also provide written information about requesting changes to academic, living, transportation, and working situations or protective measures.
 Accommodations and protective measures will remain confidential to the extent that maintaining confidentiality will not impair the ability to provide them.
 These resources are available to all victims regardless of where a crime was committed.
 Victims who report crimes to BYU Police will be given information about available resources including the Title IX Office.
 Victims living in campus housing can also work with the housing office to make changes to housing accommodations.
-To contact the Title IX Office please visit titleix.byu.edu/titleix/contact-us.
+To contact the Title IX Office please visit https://titleix.byu.edu/ titleix/contact-us.

-If you are the victim of dating violence, domestic violence, sexual assault, or stalking, know that BYU is here to help and is able to take certain protective measures to ensure your safety on campus during and after a university investigation.
+If you are the victim of dating violence, domestic violence, sexual assault, or stalking, know that BYU is here to help and is able to work with you to take certain protective measures to ensure your safety on campus during and after a university or law enforcement investigation.